casey/just/README.md

 `just`, on the other hand, is for all the other miscellaneous commands you might run as part of development.
-Things like running tests in different configurations, linting your code, pushing build artifacts to a server, removing temporary files, and the like.
+Things like running tests in different configurations, linting your code, pushing build artifacts to a server, removing temporary files, and the like.pppppp

 Also, although `just` is written in Rust, it can be used regardless of the language or build system your project uses.